0x0000d3ad/MoneroMiningScripts/README.md

 sudo ./build.sh
 ```

-6. **Note**: here is where I encountered some errors:
+6. **Note**: here is where I encountered some errors (which have been corrected in the above steps):
+    - No compiler found.
+[GCC](https://linuxize.com/post/how-to-install-gcc-on-ubuntu-20-04/) was installed.
     - Note: got a [compiler error](https://github.com/openwall/john/issues/5351): `'blake2b_state isn't a multiple of its alignment'`.
 Had to fix the C code manually (code repo in step 3 contains the fix for this).
-    - A compiler error had an issue with the `-lz` flag, so I removed it.
-(TODO: try installing Zlib?)
+    - A compiler error had an issue with the `-lz` flag, so I removed it.  [zlib1g-dev](https://itsfoss.com/install-zlib-ubuntu/) was installed.

 7. Copy [run.sh](./raspberry_pi/run.sh) into the excecutable directory, set permissions and run it